 PrivateVPN is a balanced and reliable VPN that delivers just the right mix of speed and security.
 Everything about the VPN is designed to keep you safe while providing an excellent online experience, one that’s surprisingly easy to use, too.
 PrivateVPN accomplishes this with lightweight software anyone can pick up and understand, making it easily accessible from desktops, tablets, and Android and iOS smartphones.
 There’s no need to go through complicated setups or configurations, just run the app and you’re secure.

-This provider operates a network of over 100 servers in 56 different countries, enough to deliver location variety and fast speeds without sacrificing reliability.
+This provider operates a network of over 150 servers in 60+ countries, enough to deliver location variety and fast speeds without sacrificing reliability.
 PrivateVPN locks down all data passing through this network with 256-bit AES encryption, and it keeps your connection safe with an automatic kill switch, DNS leak protection, and a zero logging policy on traffic, too.

 Stay Safe Online with These Security Tips

 It may not be possible to get a North Korean IP address (and if you had one, you wouldn’t be able to do much with it), but there are still some good security practices you can adhere to so you stay safe online, especially while visiting the enigmatic and reclusive country.

 The Tor browser deploys its own encrypted network to protect your information by relaying it through multiple locations and securing it with 128-bit AES encryption.
 Simply put, Tor takes the IP address assigned to you and switches it with a random, anonymous one from its own network, then it does that dozens more times so no one can trace your information.